4 Marketing Mindsets That Don’t Cut It Anymore

 Bad Marketing Mindset Two: Guesswork

-Too many marketing campaigns today operate on guesswork.
+Too many marketing campaigns today operate on guesswork, which is an unacceptable marketing mindset to have.
 Marketers will share content they perceive as relevant, or popular, for an audience without considering actual pain points, needs or objectives.
 The guessing problem is prevalent and stems from a variety of factors.

 Instead, marketers should use what they know and build from there.
 The scientific method — where marketers hypothesize, experiment, measure and assess — can add certainty to any content program.
 For example, editorial calendars can be used to plot out iterations on popular blog posts or content.
 They can also be changed based off of measured results.